Healthcare Career Programs

 - Dental Assisting Program

-The 60 hour Dental Assisting Program prepares students for entry-level positions in one of the fastest growing health care positions.
+- The 60-hour Dental Assisting Program prepares students for entry-level positions in one of the fastest growing health care positions.
 Students are familiarized with all areas of pre-clinical dental assisting and provided training in the skills required to function as an assistant in the dental practice.
-In addition to entry-level administrative jobs, this course is ideal for students interested in pursuing a future formal Dental Hygienist program.
-The Dental Assisting Program is offered in March and October.
+This course covers the following key areas and topics: the history of dentistry and dental assisting, introduction to the dental office, the legal aspects of dentistry, policies, and guidelines, introduction to oral anatomy, dental operatory, dental equipment, introduction to tooth structure, primary and permanent teeth, the oral cavity and related structures, proper patient positioning, dental handpieces, sterilization, and other areas.
+In addition to entry-level administrative jobs, this course is ideal for students interested in pursuing a future formal Dental Hygienist program. *Clinical practice is NOT included in this course.
+The Dental Assisting Program is offered on-campus in March and October.